Tampa Bay Sun FC to Mark Home Finale with Fan Appreciation Night

 MARCH TO THE MATCH

 Starting at 3 p.m., fans can kick off the fun by exploring participating bars and restaurants, including Ulele and Four Green Fields, along the Tampa Riverwalk featuring Sun-themed drinks and signature Sun giveaways.
-Those looking for the full Riverwalk experience are encouraged to arrive at Four Green Fields at 3 p.m. to grab Sun swag and a drink before making their way along the Riverwalk to Ulele.
-From 4:00 to 5:30 p.m., supporters are invited to keep the party going at a pre-match happy hour at Ulele, the main hub of the evening, featuring a Sun-themed drink special-the Sunstrike Saison-available for $8 for a 14 oz pour or $10 for a 20 oz pour, along with a live DJ, games, giveaways, and an appearance from Solé.
-Then, to really kick off the night, Sun mascot Solé will lead a March to the Match to the Pirate Water Taxi at Armature Works at 5:30 p.m. and then on to Suncoast Credit Union Field.
+Those looking for the full Riverwalk experience are encouraged to arrive at Four Green Fields at 3 p.m. to grab Sun swag and enjoy $7 Jameson Orange Crushes before making their way along the Riverwalk to Ulele.
+From 4:00 to 5:30 p.m., supporters are invited to keep the party going at a pre-match happy hour at Ulele, the main hub of the evening, featuring a Sun-themed drink special- the Sunstrike Saison- available for $8 for a 14 oz pour or $10 for a 20 oz pour, along with a live DJ, games, giveaways, and an appearance from Solé.
+Then, to really kick off the night, Sun mascot Solé will lead ticket holders on a March to the Match to the Pirate Water Taxi at Armature Works at 5:30 p.m. and then on to Suncoast Credit Union Field.
 Once inside the stadium, the excitement continues at our in-stadium happy hour from 5:30 to 6:30 p.m., which will include $5 Michelob Ultras and $1 hot dogs.

 SPECIAL GIVEAWAYS AND MERCHANDISE